forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 ## Front Matter Templates for Data Files

-Until now you weren't able to make use of Data files in the same way you could interact with other content on Forestry.
+Until now you weren't able to make use of Data files in the same way you could use with other content on Forestry.
 That didn't seem right.

 ![](/uploads/2018/05/template-for-data-files.png)

-This update allows you to use templates for data files in the same way you use them with articles, pages, etc.
+This update allows you to use templates for data files.

 ## Color Picker